Worker-powered transparency drives improved conditions

 Since the Gajimu Garment initiative began in 2017

-have received survey data results, which can now be accessed on the Gajimu.com website.
+have been surveyed.
+The latest results can be found on the Gajimu.com website.

-workers participated in improving labor market transparency in Indonesia
+workers participated in improving transparency of their factory conditions in Indonesia

-of the 36 factories surveyed have shown improvements in their working conditions and interest in continuing the initiative in 2019
+of the 120 factories surveyed have shown improvements in their working conditions.

 companies have now made a commitment to ensure workers do not pay recruitment fees for their job